5 types of debt consolidation loans

 Personal loan for debt consolidation

 A personal loan is one of the most popular tools for debt consolidation.
 These are typically fixed-rate installment loans, meaning you receive the money in one lump sum and repay it in fixed monthly payments (installments) over a set period.
-Repayment terms can range up to seven years or longer, depending on the lender and loan purpose; annual percentage rates (APRs) can range from 6% to 36%, depending on your credit profile.
+Repayment terms generally range up to seven years, depending on the lender; annual percentage rates (APRs) can range from around 7% to 36%, depending on your credit profile.

 Personal loans could be a good fit if you want a no-fuss, unsecured loan.
 Unlike a home equity loan for debt consolidation (if you have that option), you generally don't have to provide collateral that the lender can seize if you miss payments.
 And personal loans can be approved within days - the same day, in some cases - unlike home equity loans.